By Sue Robbins, Senior Lecturer SCLS, Director of CPD

 The familiar problem of students who would likely benefit from support often not accessing it has been addressed to an extent by the broad range of Central Foundation Years stakeholders who regularly incorporate mention of the service into their own conversations with students – the Academic Development tutors refer students, as do Academic Advisers, the Academic Success Advisers, the DTL and DoSE and the Professional Services team.
 Students often turn up following a progress committee meeting and in conversation we are often able to identify barriers to progress and discuss ways to overcome them.

 Working in this way allows for a different approach to feedback that focusses on what students do, and how they process and act on feedback, rather than what we do.
 The impact of the drop-in sessions is routinely mentioned positively in Module Evaluation Questionnaires and by the student reps, and students have nominated them for a teaching award in each of the last 3 years.
+They continued to be well attended through the emergency pivot online (Wegerif on why dialogic teaching is still relevant in the digital age).
 The following comments demonstrate the way students experience dialogue and their ability to absorb and learn from feedback:

 Sue gave me detailed feedback on what I wanted from her, and we were able to have an actual conversation about it which really helped me as I think it allowed me to open up more about the problems I was having.

 Sue gave me the start I needed to think for myself in terms of the [essay] question.
 She asked me the right questions that lead me onto the right path.

 I honestly was considering dropping in just to talk because she makes you think and she’s really nice.
 It was probably the only time I felt like I was actually in uni/like I actually met a tutor.

 You can see more responses here from the 2020/2021 cohort (though only 13 respondents… it is very difficult to persuade students to give feedback).
 Do get in touch or leave a comment below if you’d like to discuss.